IHS and CDS Proposal Information

 The Missouri Business Portal includes information for starting a business in Missouri.

-Should you require additional information or have questions regarding the proposal process, you must review the Frequently Asked Questions (FAQs) prior to contacting MMAC.
-If you still have questions, you must contact MMAC Provider Contracts by e-mail at email@example.com.
+If you have questions, you must contact MMAC Provider Contracts by e-mail at email@example.com.
 Submitting questions through e-mail will provide a written record of MMAC Provider Contracts’ response.
 Your e-mail must include the name of your agency.